The “everything’s going to be alright” rainbow coloring page

 (Open thematic poster-Rainbows) Print, laminate, and decorate the walls of your daycare with all kinds of posters.

 (Open educa-decorate-Rainbows) Print, cut out, and laminate.
 Decorate the walls of your daycare and hang decorations from the ceiling to set the mood for the theme.
 Hang multicoloured crepe paper garlands from the ceiling.
 You can also loop together different colors of construction paper to make a colourful chain which can be hung near your daycare entrance.
 Each day, cover your table with a different color tablecloth.
 You can find inexpensive plastic versions in department stores and dollar stores.
-Hang tiny multicoloured Christmas lights and stick colourful pictures and illustrations on the walls.
+Hang tiny multicolored Christmas lights and stick colorful pictures and illustrations on the walls.
 Finally, hang bright balloons throughout your daycare.

 The educatall team suggests an imaginary activity for your group.
 (Open Rainbow letter) Print the letter.
 Prepare a colourful envelope.
 Leave the envelope in an easy to find location each day.
 When children find it, read a portion of the letter to them and follow the instructions to complete the suggested daily activities.

-(Open perpetual calendar-Color Day) Print and display.
+(Open perpetual calendar-Rainbow Day) Print and display.